Apostolic Nunciature to Switzerland

 The Apostolic Nunciature to Switzerland is an ecclesiastical office of the Catholic Church in Switzerland.
 It is a diplomatic post of the Holy See, whose representative is called the Apostolic Nuncio, with the rank of an ambassador.
 The nunciature is located in the capital of Bern.

+The Apostolic Nuncio to Switzerland is usually also the Apostolic Nuncio to Liechtenstein upon his appointment to said nation.